• Home

 When I got back to my apartment, I fed my dogs which required me to go into a deep squat to avoid rib pain when I set down their bowls.
 Then, I had to lift one of them to give him a shot.
 That wasn’t fun either.

 Once the doggies were settled, I grabbed an ice pack out of the freezer and attached it to my wrist by wrapping a narrow belt around it.
-I was glad to find a use for that belt because it wasn’t getting worn around my not so skinny waist.

 And . . .
 I was right!

-Tiger Balm, Arnica Cream and Tylenol became my friends.
+Tiger Balm, Arnica Cream, and Tylenol became my friends.
 Getting older sucks because you don’t bounce back as fast as when you were young!
 If it’s not one thing that aches it’s another and then you fall and screw it up even more.

-But, aside from taking a few days off from driving because of my wrist and being uncomfortable sleeping, I’m feeling okay.
+Aside from taking a few days off from driving because of my wrist and being uncomfortable sleeping, I’m feeling okay.
 I was lucky, though.
 It could have been much worse.
 Now, I’m a lot more careful when I’m out walking and am on the lookout for those pesky tree burrs.

 Share this post:

-Share on Twitter Share on Facebook Share on Pinterest Share on LinkedIn
+Share on Facebook Share on Pinterest Share on LinkedIn

 Filed Under: Baby Boomer Wellness, Health and Treatment Tagged With: aging, falling, Nature, pain